Eurydia/project-structogram-builder-online-docs/README.md

 # project-nassi-shneiderman-diagram-builder-online-docs

-A documentation for the "Online Nassi-Shneiderman diagram buillder"
+This is a documentation for the "Online Nassi-Shneiderman diagram builder" that can be found at [https://eurydia.github.io/project-nassi-shneiderman-diagram-builder-online/](https://eurydia.github.io/project-nassi-shneiderman-diagram-builder-online/).

-See the [project-nassi-shneiderman-diagram-builder-online](https://eurydia.github.io/project-nassi-shneiderman-diagram-builder-online/) for the online tool.
+I have decided to place the dcumentation in a separate repository because I want to separate the documentation from the code.
+The documentation is written in Markdown and is converted to HTML using [MkDocs](https://www.mkdocs.org/), more specifically the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.